The Singapore digital wealth ecosystem (commonly known as the robo-advisory space) has seen reasonable growth since its debut in 2016.

 Are you trying to invest CPF, SRS & cash towards your long-term goals such as retirement?
 In Singapore, the industry is a lot newer, but certain robo-advisors are already differentiated.
 Consider conveniently consolidating your short and long-term investment goals with a digital wealth platform that can serve many or all of your investment needs.

-At Endowus, the first and only digital advisor for CPF, you can invest your CPF, SRS and cash savings with an automated regular savings plan, auto-rebalancing, at different levels of risk-return towards your longer-term (General Wealth Accumulation) and shorter-term (Cash Smart) goals.
+At Endowus, the first and only digital advisor for CPF, you can invest your CPF, SRS and cash savings with an automated regular savings plan, auto-rebalancing, at different levels of risk-return towards your longer-term (General Investing "General Wealth Accumulation") and shorter-term (Cash Smart) goals.

 2. Safety and security of robo-advisors